nccoutinho/DashKick_Analytics/README.md

    - The top_20 function generates a stacked bar plot displaying the top 20 goal scorers in the Premier League 2023 season.

+##### `compare_teams`

+   - The compare_teams function creates a spider plot that compares performance metrics between two teams.
+This visualization allows users to assess various aspects of team performance, such as goals for, goals against, draws, and losses, providing a dynamic and intuitive way to compare teams head-to-head.

 ## Getting Started